MaybeCarter/plex-wiki/README.md

 1. Go to [overseerr.cartersanderson.com](https://overseerr.cartersanderson.com).
     > Steps 2 and 3 apply to mobile only, specifically iOS.
 Skip these steps on desktop.
-2. Select the share icon (a square with an arrow coming out of it) and tap "Add to Home Screen."
+2. Select the share icon (a square with an arrow coming out of it) and tap `Add to Home Screen`.
 3. Open the Overseerr app icon from your Home Screen.
 4. Sign into your Plex account.
 5. When prompted, I would recommend allowing notifications so that you know when requested content is available on Plex.
     > Getting the "Allow Notifications from Overseer?" prompt to show up on iOS can be a little tricky.
 The best method I've found is by going to `Settings`, `Notifications`, `Web Push`, and making sure all the options are enabled.
 Then tap `Save Changes` and go back to the Home page.

-Now, anytime you want to watch anything that isn't yet on my server, just open up Overseerr, search for the content you want and tap "Request."
+Now, anytime you want to watch anything that isn't yet on my server, just open up Overseerr, search for the content you want and select `Request`.
 It should be available in just a few minutes.

 ## Notice an issue with content?
 If you're watching something and you notice an issue with the content, let me know!
-(Not directly, it's not you, but I'll probably forget about it.)
+(Not directly - it's not you, but I'll probably forget about it.)
 You have two options:

 1. **From  Plex:**  On the page for the episode or movie that has an issue, click the three dot button and select `Report Issue...` from the dropdown.